jadecobra/python_tdd_exercises/source/person factory.rst

 How to create a Person Factory
 ==============

-This is an exercise in creating :doc:`dictionaries` with :doc:`functions`.
-It assumes you are familiar with :doc:`Functions` and :doc:`Dictionaries` though you can attempyt it even if you are not
+This is an exercise in creating :doc:`data structures: dictionaries` with :doc:`functions`.
+It assumes you are familiar with :doc:`Functions` and :doc:`data structures: dictionaries` though you can attempyt it even if you are not

 Prerequisites
 -------------